Mars Exploration Rover: Naming of Spirit and Opportunity

 Prior to this, during the development and building of the rovers, they were known as MER-1 Rover 1 (Opportunity) and MER-2 Rover 2 (Spirit).
 Internally, NASA also uses the mission designations MER-A (Spirit) and MER-B (Opportunity) based on the order of landing on Mars.

 Test rovers

 The Jet Propulsion Laboratory maintains a pair of rovers, the Surface System Test-Beds (SSTB) at its location in Pasadena for testing and modeling of situations on Mars.
 One test rover, SSTB1, weighing approximately 180 kg, is fully instrumented and nearly identical to Spirit and Opportunity.
 Another test version, SSTB-Lite, is identical in size and drive characteristics but does not include all instruments.
 It weighs 80 kg, much closer to the weight of Spirit and Opportunity in the reduced gravity of Mars.
 These rovers were used in 2009 for a simulation of the incident in which Spirit became trapped in soft soil.

-SAPP software for image viewing

-The NASA team uses a software application called "Surface Attitude Position and Pointing" (SAPP), to view images collected from the rover, and to plan its daily activities.
-There is a version available to the public called Maestro.